HJLG/education-system/README.md

 ## Step 2.
 Set up environment variables

 1. Create .env file in backend folder.
-2. Add your PostgreSQL connection string to the .env file:
+2. Add this to .env file
-DATABASE_URL=postgresql://postgres:your_password@localhost:5432/education_system_db
+DB_HOST=localhost
+DB_PORT=5432
+DB_USER=postgres
+DB_PASSWORD=1234
+DB_NAME=education_system

-Make sure to replace your_password with your actual PostgreSQL password when you installed it.
+Make sure DB_PASSWORD is same as the password when you installed Postgresql

 ## Step 3.
 Run the backend

 1. Compile typescript code, while in backend folder, run "npx tsc" in terminal
-2. Run the server using "node dist/server.js"
+2. Run the server using "npm run start"

 Backend should now be running at http://localhost:5000